dek577/homebridge-watchdog15/README.md

 }
 ```
 This accessory will create a Watchdog15 sensor that updates every 5 minutes with high and low alarms on temperature and a high alarm on humidity.

+## TODO
+- [ ] Dynamically update device information (such as firmware revision, model number, etc) from the Watchdog SNMP information

+## Known Bugs

+* History support for dewpoint incorrectly display temperature.
+The plugin uses the [fakegato-history](https://github.com/simont77/fakegato-history) module to support history.
+The plugin uses the fakegato "room" accessory type which supports temperature, humidity and air quality. *There is no built-in fakegato API support for dewpoint.* So dewpoint history will incorrectly display the current temperature history.
+This is a known issue with no workaround unitl fakegato supports generic/arbitrary signals or dewpoint is added to one of the basic accessory types.